 Issue Source(s) Summary of evidence, conclusions and recommendations Chapter 5 This analysis provides an indication of the likely need for different types and sizes of homes based on demographic change.
 It is important to remember that other factors should be considered in determining the dwelling mix that is desirable in the NA or on any particular site.
 These include the characteristics of the existing stock of housing, the role of the NA or site within the wider housing market area (linked to any LA strategies or plans) and site specific factors which may justify a particular dwelling mix.
-Detached houses currently dominate the housing stor semi-detached.
-The intercensal period has mostly see dwellings of 5 rooms or more.
-16-24, are ste and overs, ho level.
-In terms dependent chi emographic change, the analysis suggests that all age groups, bar eadily increasing, some at higher rates than others such as the 85 owever generally the trends mirror what can be seen at national s of household composition there is large increase in families with hildren suggesting the area has a number of homes that can e this type of household. • The data shows the majority of North Kesteven residents under the age of 30 live in one, two or three-bed dwellings, and the proportion of households occupying these smaller dwellings decline as households reach middle-age before rebounding as households downsize in retirement. • The occupation of one-bedroom dwellings is consistently low throughout all age categories, in accordance with the fact that only 3.4% of dwellings in North Kesteven contain just one bedroom.
-Housing type and size The development might involve the following share of dwelling size g sizes: 6% as 1 These results align with feedback from the Scopwick and Kirkby Green Household Questionnaire, which suggests 2-4 bed family homes are m desirable amongst residents.
-However, this recommendation should be applied with a hi flexibility because it may not be reasonable in practice to s provision of dwellings with four or more bedrooms, and in h restriction has the potential to negatively impact the viabilit help to deliver Affordable Housing or other community prio be noted that this report is concerned with demand in the s than in the sense of the preferences of potential occupants include demand for larger homes.
-There may also be good larger properties in the NA as part of a housing mix strateg merged district as a whole. practice to so so oms, and in fact act the viability of mmunity prioritie mand in the sens ial occupants, w also be good rea everely limit the , such a f sites that could es.
-It should also se of need rather hich will likely asons to deliver Number of bedrooms 2011 2036 Change to housing mix Recommended split 1 bedroom 8 13 5 6.2% 2 bedrooms 83 89 6 8.7% 3 bedrooms 95 156 61 85.1% 4 bedrooms 67 65 -2 0.0% 5 or more bedrooms 28 17 -11 0.0% Source: AECOM Calcula tions
+Detached houses currently dominate the housing stock in SKG followed by semi-detached.
+The intercensal period has mostly seen an increase in dwellings of 5 rooms or more.
+In terms of demographic change, the analysis suggests that all age groups, bar 16-24, are steadily increasing, some at higher rates than others such as the 85 and overs, however generally the trends mirror what can be seen at national level.
+In terms of household composition there is large increase in families with dependent children suggesting the area has a number of homes that can accommodate this type of household.
+The data shows the majority of North Kesteven residents under the age of 30 live in one, two or three-bed dwellings, and the proportion of households occupying these smaller dwellings decline as households reach middle-age before rebounding as households downsize in retirement.
+The occupation of one-bedroom dwellings is consistently low throughout all age categories, in accordance with the fact that only 3.4% of dwellings in North Kesteven contain just one bedroom.
+Housing type and size A life-stage modelling exercise shows that, in terms of demographic change, new development might involve the following share of dwelling sizes: 6% as 1 bedroom, 9% as two bedrooms, 85% as three bedrooms, 0% as four bedrooms and 0% as 5 or more bedrooms.
+These results align with feedback from the Scopwick and Kirkby Green Household Questionnaire, which suggests 2-4 bed family homes are most desirable amongst residents. • However, this recommendation should be applied with a high degree of flexibility because it may not be reasonable in practice to so severely limit the provision of dwellings with four or more bedrooms, and in fact, such a restriction has the potential to negatively impact the viability of sites that could help to deliver Affordable Housing or other community priorities.
+It should also be noted that this report is concerned with demand in the sense of need rather than in the sense of the preferences of potential occupants, which will likely include demand for larger homes.
+There may also be good reasons to deliver larger properties in the NA as part of a housing mix strategy in the newly merged district as a whole.
+Number of 2011 2036 Change to housing Recommended split bedrooms 1 bedroom 8 13 5 6.2% 2 bedrooms 83 89 6 8.7% 3 bedrooms 95 156 61 85.1% 4 bedrooms 67 65 -2 0.0% 5 or more bedrooms 28 17 -11 0.0% Source: AECOM Calculations